 Brevard’s unique downtown is also worthy of exploration, as they have truly incredible shops and restaurants.
 Head over to Brevard College for a chance to see one of those famed white squirrels.

 Hendersonville is about 25 minutes north of DuPont State Forest and the first of a few Henderson County towns that we’ll mention.
 We absolutely love walking and driving around Hendersonville.

 The downtown is home to nice shops, great restaurants, and a cozy atmosphere.
-The town is peppered with apple farms, breweries, and some of the state’s best wineries (especially Burntshirt Vineyards).
+The town is peppered with apple orchards, great breweries, and some of the state’s best wineries (especially Burntshirt Vineyards).

 Before leaving Flat Rock, make sure to hike the many trails, say hello to the many goats, and tour the house.
 Also, check out Sky Top Orchard, one of the most popular places for apple picking in North Carolina.

 The town is also home to quite a few delicious restaurants, including the best barbecue you’ll ever have at Hubba Hubba Smokehouse.